New Castle boy, 14, to sing national anthem for Cubs farm team game

 The high-functioning autistic 14-year-old may have gotten his lucky break.

-Without out ever taking a singing lesson, Nicolas was chosen from a field of 120 to sing “The Star-Spangled Banner” during this Saturday’s South Bend Cubs baseball game.
-The Minor League baseball team in Indiana is a single A affiliate of the Chicago Cubs.
+Without ever taking a singing lesson, Nicolas was chosen from a field of 120 to sing “The Star-Spangled Banner” during Saturday’s South Bend Cubs baseball game.
+The Minor League baseball team in Indiana is a Class A affiliate of the Chicago Cubs.

 “I was kind of excited and shocked,” Nicolas said Monday.